l-dfa/django-rstblog/docs/source/author_manual/author_manual.rst

 software; maybe ftp, or remote copy.
 This means that you must be a true site administrator to handle this files.
 If this is a problem for you: stay tuned ...
-In the future it's possible ``rstblog`` could upload even these files with the article.
+In the future it's possible ``django-rstblog`` could upload even these files with the article.

 A last note.
 When you would publish your work, you need to call:

   ``https://my.blog.org/blog/load-article``

-``rstblog`` will ask you for your username and password.
+``django-rstblog`` will ask you for your username and password.
 When you'll give them to it, it will ask for the article filename to load.
 Here you can browse to the article file [3]_ and submit it, loading the request file.